Our Lady of Candelaria Parish Church (Silang): Retablos or altarpieces

-The seventh relief on the topmost level is a relief of the Santo Niño de Ternate.
-The image of the Nuestra Señora de Candelaria¸ patroness of Silang is currently located at the central niche of the first level of the altar mayor.
+The seventh relief on the topmost level is of the Santo Niño de Ternate.
+The image of the Nuestra Señora de Candelaria, patroness of Silang, is enshrined in the central niche of the first level of the altar mayor.

 Restorations

-During the 1980s up to the early 1990s, the church had a white interior with hints of gold in the columns, niches, pediments, saints and foliage of the retablo which was done during the 1970s restoration by Talleres de Maximo Vicente through application of varnish.
-Revarnishing was done in 1989 for preservation.
-The original pastel color of the retablo was restored in 2002 by carefully removing layers of lacquer, modern varnish, paraffin and soot.
-In 2004, the golden pillars were restored to beige with a hint of avocado green and its rouge flowers to pink to complement the modern-day adobe wall-cladding.
+During the 1980s up to the early 1990s, the church had a white interior with hints of gold in the columns, niches, pediments, saints and foliage of the retablo which was done during the 1970s restoration by Talleres de Máximo Vicente through application of varnish.
+Revarnishing was done in 1989 for preservation, while the original pastel color of the retablo was restored in 2002 by carefully removing layers of lacquer, modern varnish, paraffin and soot.
+In 2004, the golden pillars were restored to beige with a hint of avocado green and its rouge flowers to pink so these complement the modern-day adobe wall-cladding.
 Ceiling height was also restored to its original location.
-During the 21st century restoration, a statue of Paul holding a sword located at the right-most portion of the retablo was stolen.
-It was never recovered and a replica was used to replace the original statue.
+During the 21st century restoration, a statue of Paul the Apostle holding his sword, located at the right-most portion of the retablo, was stolen.
+It was never recovered and a replica was enshrined.